se-for-sci/se-for-sci.github.io/content/week5/typing.md

     patch: int
 ```

-This syntax is often nicer for runtime as well, and supports default values a
+This syntax is often nicer for runtime as well, and supports default values more
-bit more naturally.
+naturally.

 ## Type narrowing